putyourlightson/craft-blitz/README.md

 - `\d{4}` matches any four digits.
 - `\w` matches any word character.
 - `\w+` matches any word character 1 or more times.
-- `entries` matches anything containing "entries".
+- `entries` matches anything containing “entries”.
-- `^entries` matches anything beginning with "entries".
+- `^entries` matches anything beginning with “entries”.
 - `^entries/entry$` matches an exact URI.
-- `^entries/\w+$` matches anything beginning with "entries/" followed by at least 1 word character.
+- `^entries/\w+$` matches anything beginning with “entries/” followed by at least 1 word character.

 ### Config Settings